by Scott Mehl © Unofficial Royalty 2019

 Her first marriage, to George Ely Worthington, took place in Cleveland, Ohio on October 1, 1894.
 Nonie was just 16 at the time but listed her age as 18 on her marriage certificate.
 Her husband was the grandson of a wealthy industrialist and the couple lived very comfortably in Cleveland.
 They had no children, and the couple separated in 1899.

 The following year, on August 3, 1900 – three days after her divorce from George Worthington was final – May (as she was now known) married William Bateman Leeds.
 Leeds, known as the “Tin King” had amassed a vast fortune in the tin industry.
 A former florist, William later joined with several partners to open the American Tin Plate Company.
 They sold that company to the United States Steel Corporation in 1898 for about 40 million dollars and then invested much of their profits in the railroad industry.
-Upon their marriage, William gave May jewelry valued well over a million dollars, along with a mansion on Fifth Avenue in New York City valued at over 2 million dollars.
+Upon their marriage, William gave May jewelry valued well over a million dollars and a mansion on Fifth Avenue in New York City valued at over 2 million dollars.
 Two years later, the couple welcomed their only child:

 After just eight years of marriage, May’s husband died in Paris, France in June 1908, leaving a fortune of nearly 40 million dollars.
 Now a very wealthy woman, Nancy May Leeds (as she was now known) became a prominent member of European high society.

 A year after their marriage, Anastasia’s son married Christopher’s niece Princess Xenia Georgievna of Russia.
 Xenia is perhaps best known for being a major supporter of Anna Anderson – the woman who claimed to be the Grand Duchess Anastasia of Russia.
-Xenia took Anna Anderson into her home and strongly believed that she was actually Anastasia.
+Xenia took Anna Anderson into her home and believed she was actually Anastasia.

 Not long after her marriage to Christopher, Anastasia was diagnosed with cancer.
 She died on August 29, 1923, at Spencer House in London, England.
 Per her wishes, her remains were interred alongside her parents in the Stewart family mausoleum in Woodlawn Cemetery in the Bronx, New York City.